Bun4un/Dawn_Chorus/README.md

 # Dawn_Chorus
-Firmware for a variometer built on STM32 using HAL library.
-Measures vertical speed and altitude changes, ideal for paragliding or gliding.
-Features sensor integration (e.g., barometers), real-time data processing, and low-power design.
-Supports customization and future Bluetooth/display extensions.
+Firmware for a variometer on STM32 using HAL (GPLv3).
+Tracks vertical speed and altitude for paragliding or gliding.
+Includes sensor integration (barometers), real-time processing, and low-power design.
+Supports customization and future Bluetooth/display features.

 Features: